Nausheen-S/mcdonalds-gym-database-erd-sql/erd-exercise-4.md

 </details>

-*Part 2*
+*Part 2 - More Work*

+*Note: Finish Part 1 by itself first without Part 2*

 The management has started three gym classes - class A, class B, class C.

 With new gym classes come new information and the need for management to gather more information about the effectiveness of the classes.

-We want to find out which gym classes are being used the most.

-We want to find out, for the top 5 gym classes, which are the top 5 members using them.

-There has been an outbreak of the bola-bola infection that makes your legs turn green and gym members who have been in the gym class C between the dates of August 1 to August 5 are probably infected with it.

-We want to find out who they are.

 1. Draw the ERD for the situation
 2. Create the SQL code for tables and columns
-3. Create the SQL queries
+3. Create the SQL queries:
+  * We want to find out which gym classes are being used the most.

+  * We want to find out, for the top 5 gym classes, which are the top 5 members using them.

+  * There has been an outbreak of the bola-bola infection that makes your legs turn green and gym members who have been in the gym class C between the dates of August 1 to August 5 are probably infected with it.
+We want to find out who they are.

 <details github-only><hint>Clicky Hint</hint>
 Hint: Joins, foreign keys, many to many